Phicks-debug/aiobedrock/README.md

 Creates a new Bedrock client instance.

-The underlying `aiohttp.ClientSession` is created lazily when entering the async context via `async with`.
+The underlying `aiohttp.ClientSession` is created lazily when first used.
+You can interact with the client by using `async with` or by awaiting individual methods directly; both patterns will create a shared session automatically.

 - **region_name**: AWS region where Bedrock is available (e.g., "us-east-1", "us-west-2", "ap-southeast-1")